-- household income at or below 80% of the Area Median Income
+- Household income at or below 80 percent of the Area Median Income.

-- buying a new or rehabilitated home from a SHLP Member that is less than the maximum sales price limit for the county
+- Buyers must be purchasing a new or rehabilitated home from a SHLP Member that is less than the maximum sales price limit for the county.

 Interested home buyers should contact a SHLP Member for additional information.

-SHLP members are responsible for identifying eligible home buyers, ensuring the home buyer(s) receive at least 8 hours of home buyer education and counseling, submitting the SHLP loan application with required documentation, and coordinating the loan closing.
-In exchange for these services, NCHFA pays the Member a $1,200 service fee for each SHLP loan closed.
+SHLP members are responsible for identifying eligible home buyers, ensuring the home buyer(s) complete approved home buyer education and housing counseling (at least two hours), submitting the SHLP loan application with required documentation, and coordinating the loan closing.
+In exchange for these services, the Agency pays the Member a $1,500 service fee for each SHLP loan closed.

 In addition, SHLP Members that develop homes certified under SystemVision™ or other approved Green Building Standards may be eligible to receive the following fees:

-- Up to $4,500 for meeting SystemVision™ for New Home standards
+- Up to $5,000 for meeting SystemVision™ for New Home standards.